 Wash rice 2-3 times under cold running water and keep it aside.

-Grind half of the fresh mint leaves and fennel seeds with little water to make a paste. keep it aside.
+Grind half of the fresh mint leaves and fennel seeds with a little water to make a paste. keep it aside.

 In a pot, heat oil over medium-low heat.

-Add onions, ginger-garlic paste and saute until onions turn soft and translucent.
+Add onions, ginger garlic paste and saute until onions turn soft and translucent.

 Add water, coconut milk and bring it to a boil.